 Editors uncover the blind spots.
 They ask tough questions to clarify a confusing concept, tighten up repetitive or wordy sections, and address errors you consistently make, like shifting tenses, passive voice, or structure issues.
 We also have a knack for catching those stray, sneaky errors that you can’t believe you missed.

-A. Simplified, copyediting is polishing the words on the page.
-This can be correcting subject/verb agreement, eliminating repetition, fixing spelling and grammar errors, cleaning up awkward phrasing, etc. Content editing is addressing the “bigger picture” of the book.
+Content editing is addressing the “bigger picture” of the book.
 In nonfiction, content editing addresses the clarity, completeness, consistency, and organization of the information being presented.
-And yes, in my humble opinion, every author should have both content and copyediting performed.
-Many times the client thinks they just want copyediting or proofreading, but when I start pointing out the structure issues in the book, they agree that they need the higher level of editing.
+And yes, in my humble opinion, every author should have both content and line editing performed.
+Many times the client thinks they just want a line edit or proofread, but when I start pointing out the structure issues in the book, they agree that they need the higher level of editing.
 I will be completely honest with you if you need or don’t need that level of service.
 Content editing makes sure that your content makes sense to the reader.
 That’s the important part, right?

-A. I will be happy to show you samples of my work for other clients, or better yet, let me work on a chapter or two of yours!
+A. I will be happy to show you samples of my work for other clients, or better yet, let me work on a few pages of your manuscript!
 Then you can see the difference between what I offer, what another editor might offer, or what you can do yourself.
-Also, a sample edit of 3-5 pages of your manuscript helps me assess your strengths and challenges so I can determine the type of editing your manuscript requires.
+A sample edit of 3-5 pages of your manuscript helps me assess your strengths and challenges, so I can determine the type of editing your manuscript requires.
 In return, it will give you an opportunity to get a feel for my editing style.
-This is the primary way I can estimate the fee for major editing projects and for you to feel good about what I’m adding to the project.
+This is the primary way I can estimate the number of hours for major editing projects and for you to feel good about what I’m adding to the project.

 A. That’s true to a certain extent; however, unless you already have a book contract, your manuscript will need to be as error-free as possible if you want to attract their attention.
 Agents and publishers receive thousands of manuscripts each year.
-If they receive two with equally compelling stories and one contains grammar, spelling, and punctuation mistakes while the other is error-free, which one do you think they’ll accept?
+If they receive two with equally compelling stories and one contains grammar, spelling, and punctuation mistakes, while the other is error-free, which one do you think they’ll accept?
 Don’t risk it!
 And don’t cheat yourself by pinching pennies to bypass a professional edit.
-You are worth it and your project is worth it.
+You are worth it and so is your book.